-Boating under the influence of alcohol or drugs is a Nevada crime.
-Even if the driver is being safe, it is automatically illegal to operate a watercraft with a blood alcohol content (BAC) of 0.08% or higher.
+Boating under the influence of alcohol or drugs is a crime in Nevada.
+Even if the person is operating the boat safely, it is automatically illegal to operate a watercraft with a blood alcohol content (BAC) of 0.08% or higher.
 Drunk boating or drugged boating is abbreviated BUI (boating under the influence), OUI (operating under the influence), or BWI (boating while intoxicated).
 A first-time offense with no serious injuries is a misdemeanor; otherwise, BUI is a felony.

 Nevada BUI offense